Why It Works

 Transfer mixture to a food processor.
 Add cilantro and process until mostly smooth, with an oatmeal-like consistency.
 Season to taste with salt and pepper.

 Return the puréed sauce back to the pot.
 Add chicharrones and bring sauce to a simmer.
 Simmer until the chicharrones are tender, 10 to 15 minutes, adding additional stock or water as necessary to adjust the consistency of the liquid.
-Serve with choice of garnishes and staple (such as tortillas, rice, or sopes).
+Serve with choice of garnishes.

 3-quart sauté pan